brillout/goldpage/docs/readme.template.md

 - Any CSS-in-JS: Emotion, styled-components, ...
 - Any process manager: Docker, systemd, PM2, ...

-You can easily add Goldpage to your existing app and we provide middlewares for Express, Koa, and Hapi.
+You can easily add Goldpage to your existing app &mdash;
+we provide middlewares for Express, Koa, and Hapi.
 For example with Express: